 During the preschool-prekinder years, children are strengthening their social, cognitive and motor skills and developing a growing interest in literacy and numeracy.
-Our program uses student-centered materials developed by Lucy Calkins and Fountas and Pinnell.
+Our program uses student-centered materials.

-Phonics: We respond to students’ emerging interest in literacy by cultivating their natural curiosity and building phonemic knowledge with Fountas and Pinnell’s Sounds.
+Phonics: We respond to students’ emerging interest in literacy by cultivating their natural curiosity for building phonemic knowledge.
 With the guidance of their teachers, students will develop sensitivity to the sounds of oral language and will notice the distinguishing features of letters, words, and print in intentional ways

 Shared Reading: We enhance literacy through shared reading.
 Teachers model good reading habits for students and teach alphabet knowledge, phonological awareness, vocabulary, concepts about print, and oral language.
 Our classroom libraries include fiction and nonfiction books for children to explore and our classroom learning centers have a variety of materials such as charts and poems.

-Math: Daily numeracy activities, based on the Engage New York 5 Math Modules and aligned with the Pennsylvania Learning standards, help students develop a variety of math skills.
+Math: Daily numeracy activities, aligned with the Pennsylvania Learning standards, help students develop a variety of math skills.
 We set up student-friendly learning activities during which children can experiment with loose parts to explore mathematical concepts like number recognition, one-to-one correspondence (one object paired with one number word), cardinality (how many in a set), shape and pattern recognition, written numericals, counting skills, and measurements like length, weight, and capacity.

 STEM: STEM activities are built into the curriculum and enable young children to observe the world around them, communicate their observations and learn by doing.
 The curriculum encourages exploring, collecting, questioning, and discovering.
 A partnership with Nature Jack enhances our STEM program with a monthly STEM project.